VuePress EcosystemVuePress Ecosystem

 • 'mathjax': use MathJax

-When this options is not specified, the plugin will try to detect which package is installed.
+When this option is not specified, the plugin will try to detect which package is installed.
 If both are installed, it will use "mathjax".

 Using KaTeX